Vesta M. Roy

 Vesta M. Roy (March 26, 1925 – February 9, 2002) was an American Republican politician.
-She was the first woman to ever serve as the President of The New Hampshire Senate, Acting Governor, and Governor of New Hampshire.
-Her brief time as Governor was a complicated New Hampshire Constitutional set of events that unfolded when the sitting, post-election, outgoing governor fell ill and died just prior to the end of his term in January, 1983.
+She was the first woman to ever serve as the president of The New Hampshire Senate, acting governor, and governor of New Hampshire.
+Her brief time as governor was a complicated state constitutional set of events that unfolded when the sitting, post-election, outgoing governor fell ill and died just prior to the end of his term in January 1983.

 Early life

 Vesta Maurine (Coward) Roy was born in Detroit, Michigan on March 26, 1925.
 She spent her youth in Dearborn, Michigan during The Great Depression.
 She was her mother's only daughter with three brothers, and her father was a production foreman at Dearborn's Ford Motor Company main production plant.
 At 16, Vesta was a member of a regionally well-known girls' Swing Jazz Singing Group named The Six Sunbeams.

 Roy attempted to join the US armed forces during World War II, but was rejected as too young.
 Roy then walked across the International Bridge from Detroit over the Canadian border to Windsor, Ontario and enlisted in the Royal Canadian Air Force from 1943 to 1945 during World War II, where she was named a Leading Air Woman.